temporalio/documentation/docs/learning-paths/background-checks/temporal-application-design-and-implementation.md

 All of the application state is maintained by the Temporal Cluster.

 While a Workflow Execution is Running, its Event History (state) is perpetually maintained.
-Once a Workflow Execution reaches a Closed status the Temporal Cluster will persist its Event History per the retention period.
+When a Workflow Execution reaches a Closed status, the Temporal Cluster persists its Event History per the retention period.

 In a real-life scenario, to persist the Event History of the Background Check longer than the Temporal Cluster retention period, we would have an additional business process Workflow to store Background Checks in a database, and an additional business process Workflow to retrieve them.
 Because the default retention period for a Temporal Cluster is 7 days, this application will not support that.